shen-yu/hexo-theme-ayer/README.md

-# Ayer
+<h1 align="center">Ayer</h1>

-> :desert_island: Ayer is a clean and elegant theme for Hexo, also responsive.
+ :desert_island: Ayer is a clean and elegant theme for Hexo, also responsive.
 If you have any queries or advice during the process of using, Please contact me!
 My email: shenyu@hotmail.com

 ### [Preview](https://shen-yu.gitee.io)